akiosTerr/akiosTerr/README.md

 ## About Luiz

-A passionate full stack web developer, with a unique blend of expertise in game development and electronics engineering.
+A full stack web developer that loves building tools working in all departments from devops to frontend engineering.

 <!-- <h2 align="center"> Faith</h2>